sger/RustBooks/README.md

 <img src="https://images-na.ssl-images-amazon.com/images/I/416Cm3m8EmL._SX404_BO1,204,203,200_.jpg" width="120px"/>

 Beginning with an introduction to Rust, you’ll learn the basic aspects such as its syntax, data types, functions, generics, control flows, and more.
 After this, you’ll jump straight into building your first project, a Tetris game.
-Next you’ll build a graphical music player and work with fast, reliable networking software using Tokio, the scalable and productive asynchronous IO Rust library.
+Next, you’ll build a graphical music player and work with fast, reliable networking software using Tokio, the scalable and productive asynchronous IO Rust library.

 Over the course of this book, you’ll explore various features of Rust Programming including its SDL features, event loop, File I/O, and the famous GTK+ widget toolkit.
-Through these projects, you’ll see how well Rust performs in terms of concurrency—including parallelism, reliability, improved performance, generics, macros, and thread safety.
+Through these projects, you’ll see how well Rust performs in terms of concurrency—including parallelism, reliability, improved performance, generics, macros, and thread-safety.
 We’ll also cover some asynchronous and reactive programming aspects of Rust.

 ### [Rust Quick Start Guide](https://www.amazon.com/Rust-Quick-Start-Guide-programming/dp/1789616700)